yukikurage/purescript-jelly/README.md

 ## Installation

-This package is not in package-sets, so add following to `spago.dhall`
+This package is not in package-sets, so add following to `packages.dhall`

 ```
 ...